Note

 DATE_FORMAT()functionThe

-lc_time_namesvariable specifies the language and format of the names of months and weeks in the output string of this function.
-Inen_USmode, the names of months and weeks are based on English naming conventions.
-Inzh_CNmode, the names of months and weeks are based on Chinese naming conventions.DAYNAME()functionThe
+lc_time_namesvariable affects the language and format of the month and day names in the output string of this function.
+Inen_USmode, the month and day names are based on English naming conventions.
+Inzh_CNmode, the names are based on Chinese naming conventions.DAYNAME()functionThe

-lc_time_namesvariable specifies the language and format of the name of the week returned by this function.
-Inen_USmode, the name of the week is in English.
-Inzh_CNmode, the name of the week is in Chinese.MONTHNAME()functionThe
+lc_time_namesvariable affects the language and format of the day name returned by this function.
+Inen_USmode, the day name is in English.
+Inzh_CNmode, the day name is in Chinese.MONTHNAME()functionThe

-lc_time_namesvariable specifies the language and format of the name of the month returned by this function.
-Inen_USmode, the name of the month is in English.
-Inzh_CNmode, the name of the month is in Chinese.
+lc_time_namesvariable affects the language and format of the month name returned by this function.
+Inen_USmode, the month name is in English.
+Inzh_CNmode, the month name is in Chinese.

 Examples

-The following example shows how to display the result of a date function in Chinese:
+Assume that you want to display the result of a date function in Chinese.

-Set the language for displaying the names and abbreviations of dates and months to Chinese.
+Set the language for displaying the names and abbreviations of months and days to Chinese.

 Session level